 My sister suffered 70% burns to her body.
 She lost her left leg below the knee.
 Her right leg was so badly damaged that the doctors didn’t know if they could save it.
 She was 16 years old and a waitress at a pizza restaurant.
 She could have been standing at a marathon finish line.

 On Monday, when those two bombs exploded in Boston, my two worlds collided.

-Although I have run 7 marathons, I have never run Boston.
-But I have been there.
-Running through the finish line.
-With my husband and baby waiting for me.
+Although I have never run Boston, I have run 7 marathons.
+I have run through the finish line with my husband and baby waiting for me.
 One year my friend Heather wading through the crowds to find me.
 And my last NYC Marathon, my Dad and friend Laura waiting near the end in Central Park.
 I have finished my races with joy, with pain, with sadness and with elation, but never with the fear that I know all too well.